mcd500/arduino-commandliners/README.md

 # Arduino Makefiles for commandliners

-This project is providing Makefiles for using Arduino libraries which is small as possible.
+This project is to provide Makefiles which are small as possible for using Arduino libraries.

-The regular procedure to adopt development of Arduino to custom designed development boards require revising `boards.txt` for the new dev boards.
-It is aiming to be able to adopt your own new board by changing few lines in Makefile.
+The regular procedure to adopt development of Arduino to custom designed development boards require revising boards.txt to match new dev boards.
+In this project it is aiming to be able to adopt your own new board by changing few lines in Makefile.
+It is convenient for engineers who are not using only off-the-shelf boards.

 It is also beneficial who are constrained (or like) to use only an editor for developments or would like to understand how to build Arduino libraries with Makefiles.

-It is convenient for engineers who do not use only off-the-shelf boards.

 Currently supporting AVR and STM32 only.
 I have no intention to make this project to replace arduino-mk.

 ## Index